CMPSC-102-Allegheny-College-Spring-2024/08_ethics_student/README.md

 ## Part 2

-__Next lab__: You and your group partner are to present your research of an ethical problem stemming from code or algorithm-use which from the article.
-In your presentation, you are describe the articles, state the ethical concern and provide details about how the problem can be resolved.
+__Next lab__: You and your group partner are to present your research on an ethical problem stemming from code or algorithm-use from the article.
+In your presentation, you describe the articles, state the ethical concern and provide details about how the problem can be resolved.
 You are encouraged to provide your own ideas about how to prevent harm from being done.
 Your presentation will last up to ten minutes.

 ## Deliverables